Focus Groups Definition:

-The focus groups are a form of a quality research.
-It is because when the members of the groups sit together for any discussion, they in particular do a research because when the discussions on the topic go very deep, they ultimately form a part of research.
+The focus groups are a form of quality research.
+It is because when the members of the groups sit together for any discussion, they, in particular, do research because when the discussions on the topic go very deep, they ultimately form a part of the research.
 So, the focus groups are a form of qualitative research.

 8. The ideas, the perceptions are mainly discussed:

 The members of the focus groups discuss the ideas, the beliefs and the opinions of the product or the service, concepts, ideas, advertisement or the packaging.

 All these are discussed in the meeting and all the members put forth their concepts.
 So, this way the meetings by the focus groups prove fruitful and productive.

 The focus groups in the companies do not have many members but very few.
 Like maximum members would go up to 10 and not more than that.